tonyrog/varp/doc/api.md

 Return __True__ | __False__ | __None__,
 Value, None is return if variables undefined.

-exceptions: literal (x is not a literal)
+exception: literal (x is not a literal)

 ``` python
 varpy.bound(vp, x)